-While the trend of leather jackets began in the 80s, the style was equally popular in the 90s.
+While the trend of leather jackets began in the 80s, the style was equally popular in the 90s fashion.

 With over half a century at the top of the fashion pyramid and coming in several cuts, styles, colors, and patterns, the leather jacket remains a fashion staple.

-Personally, from the most popular 80s leather jacket styles, I love double rider and cafe-racer jackets, available in genuine leather or vintage leather.
+I love double rider and cafe-racer jackets from the most popular 80s leather jacket styles, available in genuine leather or vintage leather.

 I’ve got mine from The Jacket Maker for several reasons: the quality is exceptional, the price is even better, and above all, they offer the option to customize your leather jacket to your liking.

-Regardless of where you order your leather jacket, bookmark this article as a source of inspiration for the most popular leather jacket styles of the 80s.
+Regardless of where you order your leather jacket, bookmark this article for inspiration for the most popular leather jacket styles of the 80s.

 Now it’s your turn…